 Aya and all the defendants in the case were acquitted of all charges.
 The presence of international observers as well as political pressure no doubt played a part in the verdict.

 Theodora concluded with a summary of the systemic issues the Report identifies in the Egyptian legal system.
 Under the heading of the use of pre-trial detention she identified that the rules and practice relating to pre-trial detention and the application procedure for conditional release must be reformed to ensure compliance with human rights and international standards; and that procedures to release defendants following an acquittal should be modified to ensure the immediate release of acquitted persons, unless clear reasoning is provided for not doing so, and without reliance on procedural steps by prosecutors.
 In relation to fair trial she touched on: the lack of facilities for defendant-lawyer confidential meetings; the length of trials and need for public hearings; the lack of case management mechanisms to assist judges; and the use of the cages in court (or double glass in Torah) interferes with fair trial right to participate in own trial and presumption of innocence.
 She also commented that when it came to politicised arrests, charges and prosecutions it appeared (although not formally confirmed) that in political cases both the prosecutor and the judges have limited powers.
 Finally she commented that whilst some issues can be resolved by training and guidance, others require institutional changes.

-A drinks reception will follow the discussion sponsored by Garden Court International.
+A drinks reception following the discussion was sponsored by Garden Court International.